Škoda 109E: ZSSK Class 381

 Škoda's first export order for 109Es came from ZSSK in Slovakia.
 Initially two locomotives were ordered.
 These were made at the Škoda factory in Plzeň.
 They have a licensed top speed of 160 km/h, the maximum speed on Slovak Railways, and are fitted with GSM-R/ETCS Level 1.
 The locomotive class received Slovak service certification in 2012.
-Locomotives are designated as class 381 of ZSSK, numbers 381.001-7 & 381.002-5 and are being used mostly on regional trains on the Bratislava - Trnava - Leopoldov route.
+Locomotives are designated as class 381 of ZSSK, numbers 381.001-7 & 381.002-5 and are being used mostly on regional trains on the Bratislava - Galanta - Nové Zámky route.

 DB Class 102

-In June 2013 Skoda Transportation announced that it won a tender for 6 Push–pull trainsets for DB Regio including 6 109Es designated as DB Class 102.
+In June 2013 Škoda Transportation announced that it won a tender for 6 Push–pull trainsets for DB Regio including 6 109Es designated as DB Class 102.
 The tender included a requirement for 190 km/h speed, as the trainsets will be used on the Nuremberg–Munich high-speed railway.
 Trainsets were expected to be delivered in 2016.
 But the vehicles were not authorized by EBA authority until 2019, yet with restrictions.
-DB Regio refused to accept the trains due to poor reliability, with the fleet finally beginning entry to service on the 12th October 2020, some four years late.
+DB Regio refused to accept the trains due to poor reliability, with the fleet finally beginning entry to service on 12 October 2020, some four years late.